soyersoyer/rightana/README.md

 ## What is RightAna?

-Its a self hosted web analytics software.
+It's a self-hosted web analytics software.

 ## How does it work?